AllentDan/LibtorchSegmentation/README.md

                 "your path to save segmentor.pt");
 ```

 - Predicting test.
-A segmentor.pt file is provided in the project.
+A segmentor.pt file is provided in the project [here](https://github.com/AllentDan/LibtorchSegmentation/releases/download/weights/segmentor.pt).
 It is trained through a FPN with ResNet34 backbone for a few epochs.
 You can directly test the segmentation result through:
 ```cpp
 cv::Mat image = cv::imread("your path to voc_person_seg\\val\\2007_004000.jpg");
 Segmentor<FPN> segmentor;